thewca/wca-documents/documents/Code of Ethics.md

          1. Transportation
          2. Accommodation
          3. Equipment and Printing
-      2. Expenses not laid out in 1.2.1 require WEC approval, and WFC if necessary.
+      2. Expenses not laid out in 1.2.1 require WIC approval, and WFC if necessary.
    3. Registration fees for listed Delegates and Organizers may be waived.
 Registration fees should only be waived for competitors if they perform a role significant to the running of the competition.
       1. Waiving of registration fees must not be done for the sole reason of people being the following (or similar):
          1. Family